uglygus/safenames/README.md

 * -i --interactive option (currently default)
 * --fill_char `=` option to set fill char instead of defaulting to `_`
 * option to delete the bad character instead of replacing with `_`
+* leading '-' in filenames is a bad idea